Texas Football Wood Lockers: Complete Program Guide

 Wood vs. Metal: The Texas Climate Factor

-Texas presents one of the most challenging environments for locker room materials.
-Summer temperatures regularly exceed 100°F, humidity is high across much of the state—particularly in Houston, San Antonio, and East Texas—and the contrast between air-conditioned facilities and outdoor practice areas creates constant moisture cycling.
+Texas presents one of the toughest environments for locker room materials.
+Summer temperatures regularly exceed 100°F, humidity runs high across much of the state (especially Houston, San Antonio, and East Texas), and the contrast between air-conditioned facilities and outdoor practice areas creates constant moisture cycling.

 Sizing for Texas Football Equipment